MRI (Magnetic Resonance Imaging)

 Good to Know

 • Keep the original prescription or referral from your medical practitioner, the itemized receipt from the imaging facility, and proof of payment.
-Your HSA administrator may request these documents.

 • If your provincial health plan covers part of the MRI cost, you can only claim the out-of-pocket portion you personally paid.